The climate in SwitzerlandAverage daytime and nighttime temperatures

 Climate zone: Moderate zone of the northern hemisphere

-The climate in Switzerland widely corresponds to the German weather conditions.
-It is cold, wet and a few beautiful summer months are also happening.
+The climate in Switzerland is much more unsettled than in central Europe and offers varied seasons with deep winters and warm summers.
 It rarely gets really warm here and you can safely leave your swimwear at home.
 Due to the warmer temperatures the best time for traveling is from June to September.
 Winter athletes will find their favorite weather conditions from December to January.

 › Duration of daylight and sunshine in Switzerland

-The coldest day in these 71 years was reported by the weather station Col Du Grand St Bernard.
-Here the temperature dropped to -25.2 °C in February 2012.
-Col Du Grand St Bernard lies at an altitude of 2487 meters above sea level.
-The coldest winter (January to March) was in 1963 with an average temperature of 0.1 °C. In Switzerland, it is usual to have about 2.6 degrees more at 2.7 °C for this three-month period.
+The coldest day in these 72 years was reported by the weather station Basel Binningen.
+Here the temperature dropped to -19.3 °C in February 2012.
+Basel Binningen lies at an altitude of 317 meters above sea level.
+The coldest winter (January to March) was in 1963 with an average temperature of 0.1 °C. In Switzerland, it is usual to have about 3.5 degrees more at 3.6 °C for this three-month period.